Modern Functional MRI Software Pinpoints Brain’s Control Centers to Accurately Target Treatment

 “For children who need epilepsy surgery, we typically perform an intra-operative procedure to locate the parts of the brain that must be avoided in surgical resection, which can be a difficult and frightening procedure for them,” said Raj Sheth, MD, pediatric epileptologist with Nemours Children’s Health, Jacksonville, medical director of the Pediatric Epilepsy Center at Wolfson Children’s Hospital, and co-medical director of the Stys Neuroscience Institute.
 “The fMRI allows some of this testing of language, motor function and visual function to be done before surgery, which is less invasive and scary.”

 Chetan C. Shah, MD, pediatric neuroradiologist with Nemours Children’s Health, Jacksonville, and Wolfson Children’s Hospital, said, “Because MRI studies are magnetically based, visual artifacts sometimes show up on the images, so it takes a well-trained eye to pick out the accurate data.
-It’s a very time-consuming, complex process that requires a specially trained neuroradiologist like myself to be present during the neuroimaging procedure to ensure enough data is collected, and to sit down afterwards to process 30,000 images on a specialized software to compare, study and recommend what areas are safe to treat.”
+It’s a very time-consuming, complex process that requires a specially trained neuroradiologist like myself to be present during the neuroimaging procedure to ensure enough data is collected, and to sit down afterward to process 30,000 images on specialized software to compare, study and recommend what areas are safe to treat.”

 Working with young children who may not stay as still as an adult would can skew results, so having many images to compare helps to further clarify the most accurate results.
 Since patients have to participate in tasks during the procedure that require following directions, cooperation and a basic educational level to understand, fMRI generally is not used on children under six years of age.
 In certain cases, however, younger patients can be sedated for particular imaging tests, such as having a foot or arm manipulated to cause a response in the area of the brain that governs functions in those areas of the body.